 For eyeglasses and contacts, we usually found the least expensive sellers online.
 But for contacts, you can’t count on low prices from all internet sellers: Some offered higher prices than many brick-and-mortars.

 We shopped prices at a sampling of online retailers using the same list of eyeglasses (including lenses for a simple prescription) we used to compare prices among local stores.
-For eyeglasses, prices at almost all of the online retailers we shopped were substantially lower than surveyed local stores—several online stores offered prices that were less than half those offered by local outlets.
-Some online sellers not only offered very low prices, but also carried a much wider selection of frames than any of the local outlets.
+For eyeglasses, prices at almost all of the online retailers we shopped were substantially lower than surveyed local stores—several online stores offered prices that were less than half of those offered by local outlets.
+Some online sellers not only offered very low prices, but also carried a much wider selection of frames than any local businesses.

 Become a Smarter Consumer Get free, expert advice delivered to your inbox every Wednesday when you sign up for the Weekly Checklist newsletter.